by-examples/by-examples.github.io/_posts/2014-12-09-symfony2-on-vagrant.md

 ##1.
 Background

-That's really important for me, as the greater part of young developers I educate use Windows.
 If you try to run Symfony2 application within Vagrant box on Windows you will, most probably, get page load time quite close to 5 or 10 seconds.